maykinmedia/imvertor-lite/README.rst

 Usage
 =====

-1. Get an export of an file provided by a municipality.
+1. Get an export of a file provided by a municipality.
 For example, as provided by the municipality of Delft in their Gemeentelijk Gegevensmodel using Enterprise Architect:

    .. code:: bash